Ex-Olympus CEO says Kikukawa resignation "a start"

 Kikukawa had taken over as Olympus's chief executive after the company abruptly fired British CEO Woodford on Oct 14.

-Woodford, whose concerns about fees include an "extraordinary" $687 million to unidentified advisers linked to a $2.2 billion British acquisition in 2008, has called for the resignation of the whole Olympus board and an external forensic examination of the company's books.
+Woodford, whose concerns about fees include an "extraordinary" $687 million (429 million pounds) to unidentified advisers linked to a $2.2 billion British acquisition in 2008, has called for the resignation of the whole Olympus board and an external forensic examination of the company's books.

 (Reporting by Kirstin Ridley)